frederic-perez/AmE-dictionary/data/dictionary.md

 __snoop__ _v_
 __snootiness__
 __snooty__ _adj_ :four::hammer:
-__snort__ _n_ :two: _Slang_ A drink of liquor, especially when swallowed in one gulp. _Karl took a snort of vodka for courage and headed for the dance floor._ :es: (trago, chupito) Karl tomó un trago de vodka para envalentonarse y se dirigió a la pista de baile.
+__snort__ _n_ :two: _Slang_ A drink of liquor, especially when swallowed in one gulp. _Karl took a snort of vodka for courage and headed for the dance floor._ :es: (trago, chupito) Karl tomó un trago de vodka para envalentonarse y se dirigió a la pista de baile. _A lifestyle of snorting and scrapping._
 __snorted__ _v_
 __snorting__ _v_
 __snot rag__